rishiksh20/rishiksh20.github.io/_pages/about.md

 To explore what I've built hands-on, from Register-Augmented LLMs to GPTQ-Quantized+LoRA fine-tuning pipelines, head over to my *[Projects](https://rishiksh20.github.io/projects/)*.

-In my free time, I have been working on 2 research projects:
+In my free time, I have been working on 2 projects:
 - Building a large-scale evaluation framework using *AutoGen* to investigate *scheming behavior in LLMs*.
 This involves generating high-stakes, agentic software engineering scenarios and dynamically invoking thousands of real-world tools and APIs to test LLM safety and tool-use alignment under pressure.
 - Exploring new methods of QAT for LLMs which can be effectively coupled with Hardware for efficient *Quantization Aware Training*.

+I am also passionate about environmental and ecological initiatives, and have contributed through volunteering work involving data analysis and digital strategy with EcoServants.
+For more info check *[this](https://rishiksh20.github.io/work/5-Data-Intern)*.

-I believe in the power of continuous learning and am currently open to full-time opportunities in Machine Learning, AI / LLMs, and Data Science.
+I believe in the power of continuous learning and would love to talk about Machine Learning, AI / LLMs, and Data Science.
 Let’s connect and explore what we can build together!